osiwie/UWP-Fixer/README.md

 # UWP-Fixer

+**For optimal performance, it's advised to play Roblox in windowed mode while using this utility.**
 This utility addresses issues specific to the Roblox UWP version available on the Windows Store.
 It mainly focuses on correcting mouse behaviors, ensuring smoother gameplay.

 ## Features

-For optimal performance, it's advised to play Roblox in windowed mode while using this utility.

 - Constrain the mouse cursor within the Roblox window during gameplay.
 - Save and reset the mouse cursor position with a right-click.